JihyoH/JihyoH.github.io/index.md

 ### Job objectives
-> I would like to apply as a web developer.
+> I would like to apply as a web developer or API developer.
-> What I am doing recently is web publishing using php and mysql.
+> What I am doing recently is API developing using PHP and Mysql.
+Sometimes I use Python3, but currently main language is PHP.
-> Android app development can be done at a beginner level, and I am also interested in hybrid app development.
+> Android/iOS app development is at a beginner level, but I am sure that my interest in app development helped me develop APIs better.
->
-> P.S.
-> I enjoy and like the process of building algorithms.

 ***